biblicalhumanities/greek-new-testament/syntax-trees/nestle1904-lowfat/README.md

 https://github.com/biblicalhumanities/greek-new-testament/syntax-trees/nestle1904

-This repository contains data useful for programmers and data analysis.
+This repository contains syntax trees in a format useful for programmers and data analysis.
 Users who simply want to look up the structure of a sentence can see this data with a very simple user interface here:

 - [Lowfat Syntax Tree Browser](http://ibiblio.org/bgreek/resources/syntax-trees/reader/)